pandio-com/pandioml/README.md

 This repository contains the PandioML library and CLI tool to develop machine learning on the Pandio platform.

+## Getting Started

+### Create a model in less than 1 minute!

+1. `python pandioml/setup.py install`

+1. `cd pandiocli && python setup.py install && cd ../`

+1. `pandiocli register your@gmail.com`

+1. `python examples/form_fraud/runner.py --dataset_name FormSubmissionGenerator --loops 500`

+A graph showing the accuracy will be shown and the model will be saved as `example.model`

+## Create a custom model in less than 10 minutes!

+1. `python pandioml/setup.py install`

+1. `cd pandiocli && python setup.py install && cd ../`

+1. `pandiocli register your@gmail.com`

+1. `pandiocli generate test_function`

+1. `cd test_function`

+1. Open `function.py` in your favorite editor, put your pipelines code in the `pipelines` method.

+1. `python runner.py --dataset_name FormSubmissionGenerator --loops 500`

+A graph showing the accuracy will be shown and the model will be saved as `example.model`

 ## PandioML

 ### Installation